-Repayments of UK student loans are based on your income NOT on the amount you were lent.
+Any repayments of UK student loans are based on your income, NOT on the amount you were lent.

-You don’t have to start making repayments until at least the April after you finish or leave your course.
-You don’t have to repay anything until your income is over the threshold of £21,000 a year.
-(This threshold is due to increase by an estimated RPI plus 1% a year from 2021)
+You won’t have to start making repayments until at least the April after you finish your course.
+Repayments won’t begin until your income is over the threshold.

-Any loan still outstanding after 30 years is written off.
+Any loan still outstanding after 30 years will be written off.

 You can find out more about repaying your loan in the UK and overseas at

 If you are moving to the UK for study – you should read our page on Opening a UK Bank Account